rust-lang/rustc-dev-guide/src/early-late-bound.md

 Early-bound parameters in Rustc are identified by an index, stored in the [`ParamTy`] struct for types or the [`EarlyBoundRegion`] struct for lifetimes.
 The index counts from the outermost declaration in scope.
-This meansthat as you add more binders inside, the index doesn't change.
+This means that as you add more binders inside, the index doesn't change.

 For example,